NVIDIA/gontainer/README.md

 switch {
 case errors.Is(err, gontainer.ErrFactoryReturnedError):
-    // Factory returned an error
+    // Factory returned an error.
 case errors.Is(err, gontainer.ErrEntrypointReturnedError):
-    // Entrypoint returned an error case errors.Is(err, gontainer.ErrNoEntrypointsProvided):
+    // Entrypoint returned an error. case errors.Is(err, gontainer.ErrNoEntrypointsProvided):
-    // No entrypoints were provided case errors.Is(err, gontainer.ErrCircularDependency):
+    // No entrypoints were provided. case errors.Is(err, gontainer.ErrCircularDependency):
-    // Circular dependency detected case errors.Is(err, gontainer.ErrDependencyNotResolved):
+    // Circular dependency detected. case errors.Is(err, gontainer.ErrDependencyNotResolved):
-    // Service type not registered case errors.Is(err, gontainer.ErrFactoryTypeDuplicated):
+    // Service type not registered. case errors.Is(err, gontainer.ErrFactoryTypeDuplicated):
-    // Service type was duplicated
+    // Service type was duplicated.
 }
 ```